DakshDadhania/Quora-insincere/README.md

 # Quora-insincere
- This is the repo containing all the datasets and the model related to the research paper on Sincerity of the Questions - Quora
+ This is the repo containing all the datasets and the model related on Sincerity of the Questions - Quora Dataset

 # Quora Insincere Questions Classification Model